rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-2.md

 comments: true
 title: "Calico and Kubernetes - Part 2 - IP Pool and Intra Cluster Connectivity"
 categories: blog
 descriptions: This is the 2nd part of Kubernetes with Project Calico as the networking plugin blog series.
+This post will focus on IP address assignemnt and container to container connectivity.
 tags:
   - kubernetes
   - docker